-In 1992 an inclusionary zoning ordinance was passed that requires a portion of affordable units be provided in all complexes with 11 or more units in both rental and ownership developments.
+In 1992, the City adopted the Below Market Rate (BMR) Inclusionary Program that requires a portion of affordable units be provided in new developments with 11 or more units in both rental and/or ownership projects.
 The program was amended on January 1, 2020.
-For rental projects, developers must provide 15% of units to be affordable to households up to 80% AMI.
+For rental projects, developers must provide 15% of units to be affordable to households up to 80% of the area median income (AMI).
 In ownership developments, developers must provide 15% of the units affordable to households up to 120% AMI.
 Additional affordable units can be provided for bonuses and concessions.
 When the amount of required BMR units includes a fraction above 0.5, the requirement is rounded up, but when it is between 0.1 and 0.4, an in-lieu fee is charged.
 This fee has become a source of funds that may be used for housing policies and programs.
 This fund also contains miscellaneous housing revenues collected from subordination processing and loan payoffs from the old First Time Homebuyer program.